STATE BOARD OF VETERINARY MEDICINE

 Description of Proposed Rulemaking

-Under section 5(a) of the Regulatory Review Act, (71 P. S. § 745.5(a)), on January 26, 2006, the Board submitted a copy of this proposed rulemaking and a copy of a Regulatory Analysis Form to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the Senate Consumer Protection and Professional Licensure Committee and the House Professional Licensure Committee.
+Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on March 5, 2003, the Board submitted a copy of this proposed rulemaking to the Independent Regulatory Review Commission (IRRC) and the Chairpersons of the Senate Consumer Protection and Professional Licensure Committee and the House Professional Licensure Committee.
+In addition to submitting the proposed rulemaking, the Board has provided IRRC and the Committees with a copy of a detailed Regulatory Analysis Form prepared by the Board.
 A copy of this material is available to the public upon request.

-Under section 5(g) of the Regulatory Review Act, IRRC may convey any comments, recommendations or objections to the proposed rulemaking within 30 days of the close of the public comment period.
-The comments, recommendations or objections shall specify the regulatory review criteria which have not been met.
-The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the rulemaking, by the Board, the General Assembly, and the Governor of comments, recommendations or objections raised.
+Under section 5(g) of the Regulatory Review Act, if IRRC has objections to any portion of the proposed rulemaking, it will notify the Board within 30 days of the close of the public comment period.
+The notification shall specify the regulatory review criteria that have not been met by the portion of the proposed rulemaking to which an objection is made.
+The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the rulemaking, by the Board, the General Assembly and the Governor of objections raised.

-Interested persons are invited to submit written comments, suggestions or objections regarding this proposed rulemaking to Robert Kline, Administrator, State Board of Veterinary Medicine, P. O. Box 2649, Harrisburg, PA 17105-2649 within 30 days following publication of this proposed rulemaking in the Pennsylvania Bulletin.
+Interested persons are invited to submit written comments, suggestions or objections regarding the proposed rulemaking to Robert Kline, State Board of Veterinary Medicine, P. O. Box 2649, Harrisburg, PA 17105-2649, www.dos.state.pa.us, within 30 days following publication of this proposed rulemaking in the Pennsylvania Bulletin.

 BRIAN V. HARPSTER, V.M.D.,